Waffles — Nutrients, Health Benefits, And Shopping Tips

 How to store waffles

-Waffles should be stored in an airtight container at room temperature if consumed within a day.
-For longer storage, refrigeration or freezing is recommended to maintain their freshness and texture.
+Waffles can be kept in an airtight container at room temperature for 1-2 days if they are to be eaten soon.
+For extended storage, refrigeration or freezing is advisable to preserve their quality and texture.

 If you have leftover waffles, consider freezing them individually on a baking sheet before transferring them to a freezer bag; this prevents them from sticking together and makes reheating easier.